5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Python/Pandas

 Panda is mostly used to read CSV and Excel files for cleaning, filtering, partitioning, aggregating and summarizing data to produce charts and graphical representations of data.
-This doesn’t need any special hardware, any laptop can do that even older cheaper models (as long as you install Linux).

 Now…

-If you want to train a heavy neural network then that’s not something you can do with a laptop or any laptop because the repeated measurement analysis (consequently the increase in variance covariance) will make most computers run out of resources.
-Here you either want some sort of super computer (a server) or use cloud services.
+If you want to train a heavy neural network then that’s not something you can do with a laptop because the repeated measurement analysis (consequently the increase in variance covariance) will make most computers run out of resources.

-Hardware & Data Science
+Hardware For Data Science

 From here on we’ll talk about how each piece of computer hardware affects the speed performance of data science algorithms & software.